ibm-cloud-docs/cephaas/about-sdsaas.md

 {{site.data.keyword.attribute-definition-list}}

-# What is {{site.data.keyword.cephaas_full}}?
+# What is {{site.data.keyword.cephaas_full_notm}}?
 {: #about-sds}

-{{site.data.keyword.cephaas_full_notm}} is a powerful software-defined enterprise storage platform that delivers a cloud-like experience on-premises with the convenience and flexibility of a pay-as-you-go model.
+{{site.data.keyword.cephaas_full}} is a powerful software-defined enterprise storage platform that delivers a cloud-like experience on-premises with the convenience and flexibility of a pay-as-you-go model.
 Designed to provision storage in minutes, it enables self-provisioning of storage resources, allowing enterprises to quickly adapt to rapidly changing demands, breaking down the barriers of managing multiple dedicated storage systems.
 {: shortdesc}

 By eliminating over-provisioning and right-sizing your infrastructure, you can ensure optimal resource utilization and cost-efficiency.
 Based on the benefits of IBM Storage Ceph, it breaks down the silos of dedicated, proprietary storage infrastructure and software, offering unified support for multiple protocols across a single platform.
 With a seamless, single point of management, it simplifies operations, giving you control over your entire storage environment from one interface.